mattldawson/dts/docs/integration/local_user.md

-# Map ORCID IDs to Local User Accounts
+# Map ORCIDs to Local User Accounts

-The Data Transfer System (DTS) uses [ORCID IDs](https://info.orcid.org/what-is-orcid/) to identify individuals and organizations.
-In order to understand who is transferring what where when, your database must establish a connection between a user's ORCID ID and their local account on your system.
+The Data Transfer System (DTS) uses [ORCIDs](https://info.orcid.org/what-is-orcid/) to identify individuals and organizations.
+In order to understand who is transferring what where when, your database must establish a connection between a user's ORCID and their local account on your system.
 This connection is a form of [federated identity management](https://en.wikipedia.org/wiki/Federated_identity), similar to Single Sign-On (SSO) authentication services offered by various platforms.

 ## Endpoint Recommendations

-Create a REST endpoint that accepts an HTTP `GET` request with a given ORCID ID as a path parameter or request parameter.
+Create a REST endpoint that accepts an HTTP `GET` request with a given ORCID as a path parameter or request parameter.
 This endpoint responds with a body containing a JSON object with two fields:

-* `orcid`: the ORCID ID passed as the query parameter
+* `orcid`: the ORCID passed as the query parameter
-* `username`: the local username corresponding to the given ORCID ID
+* `username`: the local username corresponding to the given ORCID

 Error codes should be used in accordance with HTTP conventions:

 * A successful query returns a `200 OK` status code
-* An improperly-formed ORCID ID should result in a `400 Bad Request` status code
+* An improperly-formed ORCID should result in a `400 Bad Request` status code
-* An ORCID ID that does not correspond to a local user should produce `404 Not Found`
+* An ORCID that does not correspond to a local user should produce `404 Not Found`

 ### Example